WPLG: News operation

 As part of becoming an independent station, WPLG increased its news output from 56 to 93 hours a week.
 The weekday morning news was extended to 11 a.m., and a weeknight prime time news block from 9 to 11 p.m. (which included the 10 p.m. newscast that formerly aired on WSFL) was added.

 Sports programming

-Following the announcement WPLG would become an independent, WPLG announced agreements with Fort Lauderdale United FC, of the USL Super League, and HBCU Go, which features college football and men's college basketball from the MEAC, SWAC, SIAC, CIAA, and GCAC conferences.
+Following the announcement that WPLG would become an independent, the station announced agreements with Fort Lauderdale United FC, of the USL Super League, and HBCU Go, which features college football and men's college basketball from the MEAC, SWAC, SIAC, CIAA, and GCAC conferences.

-In October 2025, WPLG announced an agreement with the NBA's Miami Heat to simulcast 12 regular season games.
-As part of the deal, WPLG will also air 12 games featuring the Sioux Falls Skyforce, the Heat's NBA G League affiliate.
+In October 2025, WPLG announced an agreement with the NBA's Miami Heat to simulcast 12 regular season games with FanDuel Sports Network Sun.
+As part of the deal, WPLG also aired 12 games featuring the Sioux Falls Skyforce, the Heat's NBA G League affiliate.
+On June 8, 2026, with the closure of FanDuel Sports Network, it was announced that the Heat would move their regional games to WPLG for the 2026–27 season.
+WPLG will also stream Heat games and other ancillary content for free via the Local 10+ Platinum app within Miami–Dade, Broward and Monroe counties.